traceytreat/traceytreat/README.md

 I am the co-founder (referred to as the Leader) of an organization known as The Boomerang Team, founded in 2008.
 The organization's mission is a secret, but has remained unchanged since its founding.
 Recruitment for The Boomerang Team is currently closed.

 You may also know me from my social media accounts, which have reached a total of over 30k followers across all platforms.
+Professionally, I currently work in social media management for a local nonprofit, creating content for 8 different social media accounts.

 My tech experience: